 COPSY aims to improve youth mental health services in Port Stephens.
-The initial focus is youth aged 10-18 on the Tomaree Peninsula.
+The focus is youth aged 12-21 in the Port Stephen LGA.
 The table below identifies mental health issues faced by youth (aged 12-17) in our region.

 Source: Mental Health Issues 10-18 PHN, 2016

-There are just under 3,000 youth aged 10-19 on the Tomaree Peninsula (ABS, 2016) with 1,300 attending high school.
-According to BATYR (a social enterprise that focusses on preventative education in the area of youth mental health), 7 out of 30 students will deal with a mental health issue in any year of which five will ‘suffer in silence’, and just two will reach out for support.
-If just two high school students reach out for support, that means 87 young people will seek help and if they need an average of 10 counselling sessions per year, around 72 sessions per month need to be provided.
-This does not include those young people who are not attending school.
+There are just over 8,000 youth aged 12-21 on the Tomaree Peninsula (ABS, 2016) .
+According to BATYR, a social enterprise that focusses on preventative education in the area of youth mental health), 7 out of 30 students will deal with a mental health issue in any year of which five will ‘suffer in silence’, and just two will reach out for support.

-The nearest youth mental health services are the headspace centres of Maitland and Newcastle.
+The nearest free, alternative youth mental health services are the headspace centres of Maitland and Newcastle.

 After extensive consultation with medical professionals, school principals/counsellors, psychologists, young people, carers and Port Stephens Council (PSC) to understand the nature of youth mental health issues in the region, the Hunter New England and Central Coast Primary Health Network (PHN) and PSC funded a feasibility study.
 The report completed in December 2016 by Newcastle University (Centre for Rural and Remote Mental Health) recommended actions for support and intervention mechanisms to control and alleviate youth mental health problems in Port Stephens.